GuillaumePou/Trabajo_de_grado/README.md

 Then setup darknet for your computer and useful libraries, see below (Prerequisites).

 #### Recommended video for test
 To try the code, you can use the following [video](https://www.mediafire.com/file/e3xnqpobyl2lojm/CAM11_20190314072959_7.avi/file).
-It is one of the video used for the project.
+It is one of the videos used for the project.

 #### Running the tests
 To run the labeling algorithm with one video, and get the label run the following line.